What Does Wilderness Sound Like?

 An important component of the National Park Service mission is to preserve and/or restore the natural soundscapes within national parks.
 Because the soundscape of Denali National Park and Preserve is becoming increasingly impacted by human-generated noise, a soundscape inventory and monitoring program is underway at the park.
 Park scientists are systematically documenting natural and human-generated sounds at numerous locations throughout the park including high in the mountains, on glaciers, along rivers, in remote areas, and along the park road.

-Currently, park staff are sampling acoustic conditions at as many as 8 new locations per year in an effort to inventory the soundscape of the entire park and investigate areas of special management concern.
+Currently, park staff sample acoustic conditions at as many as 8 new locations per year in an effort to inventory the soundscape of the entire park and investigate areas of special management concern.
 Automated sound monitoring stations are deployed and collect continuous data for one month, which scientists then analyze and use to compile a representative acoustic profile for that location.
-This includes the frequency, distribution, and intensity of naturally occurring, as well as human-generated sounds.

 Automated sound monitoring stations collect several types of data which allow for the characterization of soundscape conditions.
 Continuous audio recordings are stored and later played back to a human listener, who identifies what sounds are audible.
 Sound pressure levels are logged once a second, 24 hours per day, and provide a calibrated measurement of the amount of acoustical energy present at all times.
 Meteorological data are also stored to ensure measurements are made under appropriate atmospheric conditions.